Francis Mary of the Cross Jordan: Death

-Veneration and beatification
+Veneration

-In 1942 the process for Jordan's canonization was introduced to the Holy See.
+In 1942 the process for Jordan's beatification was introduced to the Holy See.
 As part of this process, in 1956 his body was exhumed, examined and transferred to the Salvatorian motherhouse in Rome.
 On 14 January 2011, Pope Benedict XVI authorized the Congregation for the Causes of Saints to publish the decree on the heroicity of his virtues, granting him the title of Venerable.

 On 19 June 2020, Pope Francis approved Jordan's beatification and decreed the validity of a miracle gained through the intercession of Jordan – in 2014 in Jundiai, Brazil, a yet-to-be-born child, whose parents were members of a group of Lay Salvatorians, prayed through Jordan's intercession for the health of their child, who was expected to be born with serious skeletal deformities, according to the testings and the doctors.
 The parents asked the Salvatorian community to join them in their prayer.
 The child was born on 8 September 2014, the Feast of the Birth of the Blessed Mother, and the anniversary of Jordan's death.

 The beatification ceremony took place on May 15, 2021 in the Archbasilica of Saint John Lateran with Cardinal Angelo de Donatis as the celebrant and homilist.

 Legacy

-Today the Salvatorian priests and brothers number about 1,300 and have a presence in 40 countries around the world, represented on every continent.
+At present, the Salvatorian priests and brothers number about 1,300 and have a presence in 46 countries around the world, represented on every continent.
 The Salvatorian Sisters currently number about 1,200 members serving in nearly 30 countries.

 In 2001, the Salvatorian Family of the priests, brothers, sisters, and lay members in the United States established a new collaborative ministry based in the (Roman Catholic Diocese of Tucson) named for Francis Jordan called Jordan Ministry Team.
-Today, this ministry provides initial and ongoing formation permanent deacon and lay ecclesial minsters, as well as catechists, parish staff members, and Catholic school teachers at all levels through their online and in-person programming.
+This ministry, which was discontinued in 2022, provided initial and ongoing formation permanent deacon and lay ecclesial minsters, as well as catechists, parish staff members, and Catholic school teachers at all levels through their online and in-person programming.